 Based on an MCCA/Probe Research survey of our members, October 2016, the average Director has 24 years of experience and earns $30.69 a hour; the average supervisor has 17.8 years of experience and earns $22.03 per hour; the average ECE has 12.5 years of experience and earns $18.38 per hour; the average CCA has 6.3 years of experience and earns $12.93.
 The averages for all positions are below or slightly above the recommended market competitive starting salary for all positions.

-MELCC is the licensing authority in Manitoba.
-They have provided average hourly rates of pay based on the financial information provided to them by child care centres in Manitoba.
+The Early Learning and Child Care Program, Government of Manitoba, is the child care licensing authority..
+They have provided average hourly rates of pay based on the financial information provided to them by not for profit child care centres in Manitoba.

 Occupational Standards for Early Childhood Educators: click here